homijan/ML-student-projects/README.md

   # Add output layer: size corresponds to the number of y components
   `model.add(tf.keras.layers.Dense(target.shape[1], name='Output_layer'))`

-  In case of needing more customized NN try to use `https://www.tensorflow.org/guide/keras/functional`
+  In case of needing more customized NN try to use (see `APIs.ipynb`) `https://www.tensorflow.org/guide/keras/functional`

 2. compile the model